 Annual Gathering and Supper

 The ANNUAL GATHERING and SUPPER is held each November to bring together members, guests and young expeditioners.
 Its purpose is to encourage the exchange of information and advice for the planning of future expeditions and to enjoy the company of like-minded Arctic enthusiasts.
-We organise an afternoon programme of talks and slide shows on recent and historic expeditions by members and by recent SAC grant awardees.
+We organise an afternoon programme of talks and slide shows on recent and historic expeditions by members and by recent SAEF grant awardees.
 Plenty of time is also allowed for the informal exchange of information and experience, as well as eating and drinking!
 Our AGM is also held at the Annual Gathering.

 Booking forms are circulated with our Newsletters or please contact the Secretary for further information.